matrix-org/synapse/docs/setup/installation.md

 Some extra dependencies may be needed, you can use Homebrew (https://brew.sh) for that.

 You may need to install icu, and make the icu binaries and libraries accessible.
-Please follow [official instructions](https://pypi.org/project/PyICU/) of PyICU to do so.
+Please follow [the official instructions of PyICU](https://pypi.org/project/PyICU/) to do so.

 On ARM-based Macs you may also need to install libjpeg and libpq:
 ```sh